Partnach Gorge in Garmisch (Partnachklamm)

 Exkbauer Mountain Hut

-The Parthach Gorge itself you can walk through within an hour or so, depending on how many wow moments you will have on the way and the urge to pull out the camera.
+You can walk through the Parthach within an hour or so, depending on your pace.
 The total length of the tunnels of the gorge is only 247 m.

 Die Eiserne Brücke” – The Tron Bridge

 If you are curious and not afraid of heights, you could also check out the iron bridge overlooking the gorge.
 It is about 70 meters above the gorge in the middle of a green forest.
-It looks a bit like famous suspension bridges in Costa Rica.
+It looks a bit like the famous suspension bridge in Costa Rica.

 Safety in Partnach Gorge (Partnachklamm)